XenAPI Basics

 VM object to be updated automatically.

-The API reference explicitly lists the fields that are bound together in this way.
+The API reference lists explicitly the fields that are bound together in this way.
 It also contains a diagram that shows relationships between classes.
-In this diagram an edge signifies the existance of a pair of fields that are bound together, using standard crows-foot notation to signify the type of relationship (e.g. one-many, many-many).
+In this diagram an edge signifies the existence of a pair of fields that are bound together, using standard crows-foot notation to signify the type of relationship (e.g. one-many, many-many).

 RPCs associated with fields